 - An infant born to a mother with suspected or confirmed COVID-19 alone (i.e. no other neonatal criteria) is not an indication for admission to NICU unless temporary separation has been agreed.
-Temporary separation should continue until the mother's transmission-based precautions are discontinued or upon maternal request (when mother able to resume care of infant by co-location). - Admit infant to designated orange/red zone in Neonatal Intensive Care, that is, room 5, 6 and 7. - Wash/clean infant as soon as practical within isolette, ensuring maintenance of body temperature in preterm infants. - Clean outside of isolette and change linen as infant will remain in isolette that was used for transportation to NICU. - Mothers should be encouraged and supported to express breastmilk.
+Temporary separation should continue until the mother's transmission-based precautions are discontinued or upon maternal request (when mother able to resume care of infant by co-location). - Admit infant to designated orange/red zone in Neonatal Intensive Care, that is, room 5, 6 and 7. - Where the mother is a close contact or has suspected or confirmed COVID-19), the infant should be cared for in closed incubators (humidicribs) and, when available in a single room. - Wash/clean infant as soon as practical within isolette, ensuring maintenance of body temperature in preterm infants. - Clean outside of isolette and change linen as infant will remain in isolette that was used for transportation to NICU. - Mothers should be encouraged and supported to express breastmilk.
 Provide information to mothers who are expressing milk for their infants in NICU. (refer to guideline once endorsed by MoH) - Respiratory support to be provided as per clinical requirement.
 For intubation and surfactant administration, continuous positive airway pressure (CPAP), and delivery of High Flow, staff are required to follow contact and airborne precautions.
-Preferably, if available, the negative pressure room should be allocated to infants requiring respiratory support. - Nurse infants in isolette with doors closed. - If infants of mothers with suspected or confirmed diagnosis of COVID-19 are cohorted in room 6, nurse in isolette with doors closed and > 1.5 m between isolettes. - If possible, provide 3 separate areas for care: - o Proven neonatal COVID-19 - o Suspected neonatal COVID-19/close contact (an infant born to a mother with suspected or - o confirmed COVID-19, pending test in infant) - o No risk or suspicion of COVID-19 - If infant is admitted to NICU as mother is too unwell or unable to care for her baby, a daily risk assessment should take place to consider the ongoing suitability of the location of the infant.
+Preferably, if available, the negative pressure room should be allocated to infants requiring respiratory support. - Nurse infants in isolette with doors closed. - If infants of mothers with suspected or confirmed diagnosis of COVID-19 are cohorted in room 6, nurse in isolette with doors closed and > 1.5 m between isolettes. - If possible, provide 3 separate areas for care: Proven neonatal COVID-19 - Suspected neonatal COVID-19/close contact (an infant born to a mother with suspected - or o confirmed COVID-19, pending test in infant) o No risk or suspicion of COVID-19 - If infant is admitted to NICU as mother is too unwell or unable to care for her baby, a daily risk assessment should take place to consider the ongoing suitability of the location of the infant.
 Another option is care in the maternity COVID-19 area in a single room by a suitable alternative carer (not a close contact or a suspect for COVID-19).